Crystal Radio Collection

 National NC HRO “Sixty” Receiver w/Plugin Coil Set

-HRO-60 receiver The HRO-60 is one of the most iconic shortwave receivers in radio history.
+The HRO-60 is one of the most iconic shortwave receivers in radio history.
 Although it was first made back in 1952 it is still sought after by modern radio collectors and listeners.
 The HRO-60 was manufactured by National Radio Company of Malden, Massachusetts (moving to Melrose, MA in 1964).
 The last HRO-60’s were produced in 1962. →

-Radio Manufacturing Engineers RME-45 Communications Receiver
+Radio Mfg Engineers RME-45 Communications Receiver

 RME-45 Front View Radio Manufacturing Engineers Company began business in 1932 in Peoria, IL.
 By 1953 they had merged with Electro-Voice, the famous manufacturer of microphones.
 This particular radio, the RME-45 from 1946 was a very capable unit.
 The example in our collection was purchased new in 1946 by New England Wireless and Steam Museum founder Robert Merriam. →